 In the past, code enforcement has been primarily reactive, generated by complaints.
 However, the complaint-driven system, by itself, has not been entirely effective in stemming the tide of code violations in the city.
 With the creation of this program, the Customer Response Team undertakes proactive efforts identifying code violations and obtaining compliance, along with responding to citizen complaints.
-Proactive enforcement is taken against properties which contain one or more of the following violations that are easily visible from the public right of way:
+Proactive enforcement is taken against properties which contain violation(s) that are visible from the public right of way:

 Recognizing the importance of protecting the home environment, the City has adopted codes that govern the use and maintenance of property.
 While many of the City’s codes deal with private residential property, there are codes that regulate the condition of commercial properties as well.

 The Code Enforcement Division enforces regulations related to the following:

 - Conditions of an existing structure that constitutes a clear and present danger to the public Building Code violations (building, plumbing, electrical, mechanical, etc.), including construction or change of use without the required permits